 What is Devonshire Cream?

-Clotted cream is very time-consuming to make, so that’s why I made this quick 5 minute version!
+Homemade Devonshire clotted cream is usually very time-consuming to make, so that’s why I made this quick 5 minute version!

 Clotted Cream Ingredients